Traits

 trait Test<T> {

-/// A function that takes a generic type `T` as input.
+/// A function that takes a value of generic type `T` as its input.

 fn test(_t: T);